growdigital/forestgarden.wales/content/blog/overwhelmed-by-vegetables.md

 My way of dealing with this has been to concentrate on one vegetable at a time.
 Tomatoes are good now, and this year has been the year of the aubergine for me (a good compost mulch plus regular watering is my tip).

 On the harvest front, I have been simplifying my recipes and bunging stuff in a pot!
 In our first year here, I was _roasting_ tomatoes before puréeing them.
 They tasted glorious but took an age.
-Now, I put everything in a pot (see link to tomato purée recipe above).
+Now, I put everything in a pot (see my [tomato purée recipe](http://simp.ly/p/bcRzGy)).

 {{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1572182705/tomato-1DDC32C0.jpg" alt="Pan of bubbling green tomato purée" caption="Tomato experiment in progress" >}}